Sanin-Lab/OARscRNA/README.md

 To calculate the OAR score we:

 1. Estimate [Hamming distances](https://en.wikipedia.org/wiki/Hamming_distance) between binarized vectors of gene expression.
-2. Group genes across missing data patterns defined as those with small (0-0.05) Hamming distance.
+2. Group genes across missing data patterns defined as those with a small (0-0.05) hamming distance between them.
 Genes with unique patterns *- i.e. with no "neighbors"*, are grouped together.
 3. Compare the distribution of gene expression across identified patterns for *each cell* with a [Kruskal-Wallis](https://en.wikipedia.org/wiki/Kruskal%E2%80%93Wallis_test) test.
 4. Scale the resulting *corrected p value* distributions *across all cells* to obtain the **OAR score**.